Muqito/mysql_macros/README.md

 # About
-This is just a quick macro to minimize the amount of maps you do with [rust-mysql-simple](https://github.com/blackbeam/rust-mysql-simple/) (shoutout to an amazing library by)
+This is just a quick macro to minimize the amount of maps you do with [rust-mysql-simple](https://github.com/blackbeam/rust-mysql-simple/) (shoutout to an amazing library)

 from this:
 ```rust